yyyylllj/l2/README.md

 If you want to save the parameters of network, use line-101 of "Net on Cifar10.py" and line-89 of "Net on MNIST.py".

-If you do not want to train, 'mod_MNIST' is a network which had been trained in 'Net on MNIST.py', download it, and use 'Net of MNIST has been trained.py' to test its accuracy.
+If you do not want to train, 'mod_MNIST.pt' is a network which had been trained in 'Net on MNIST.py', download it, and use 'Net of MNIST has been trained.py' to test its accuracy.

 You can change four parameters in these two files.